Stowe School

-Stowe School is a public school (English fee-charging boarding and day school) for pupils aged 13–18 in Stowe, England.
-It opened on 11 May 1923, initially with 99 schoolboys, and with J. F. Roxburgh as the first headmaster.
+The Stowe School is a public school (English private boarding school) for pupils aged 13–18 in the countryside of Stowe, England.
+It was opened on 11 May, 1923 at Stowe House, a Grade I Heritage Estate belonging to the British Crown.
+Formerly the country seat of the Dukes of Buckingham and Chandos, it was first constructed in 1677 and served as a consulate to monarchy and aristocracy throughout the 18th and 19th centuries.
+J. F. Roxburgh was the school's first headmaster.

 The school is a member of the 18 member Rugby Group, the Headmasters' and Headmistresses' Conference, and the G30 Schools' Group.
-Originally for boys only, the school is now coeducational, with some ~550 boys and ~300 girls, with 837 students enrolled in the school as of September 2021.
+Originally for boys only, the school is now coeducational, with 541 boys and 374 girls – 915 students enrolled in the school as of September 2023.
+Roughly 80% of the school's pupils are in boarding houses, while the other 20% are in day houses.

-Stowe charges up to £38,853 a year, (£12,951 per term, three terms per academic year for 2022).
-However the school provides bursaries and other means of financial assistance to admitted students.
-A typical Scholarship at Stowe is worth 5% of the School Fee.
+Pupils in the "Day in Boarding" program are assigned to one of the school's boarding houses and have the option to board there for a maximum of three nights per week.
+Pupils in one of the school's three Day Houses—Winton, Cheshire, and Croft—are charged a reduced fee per academic year.
+Students in the Day houses are not given the option to board.
+The school provides bursaries and other means of financial assistance to admitted students who exhibit outstanding abilities in the Arts, Academics, Sports, and other areas.
+A typical scholarship at Stowe is worth 5% of the school fee.

-The school has been based since its beginnings at Stowe House, formerly the country seat of the Dukes of Buckingham and Chandos.
-Along with many of the other buildings on the school's estate, the main house is now a Grade I Listed Building and is maintained by the Stowe House Preservation Trust.
+The tuition fee includes the provision of meals (breakfast, lunch, and dinner), educational services, and "extracurricular activities".
+In some instances, it also covers boarding accommodation.
+Additional costs, such as school uniforms, equipment, trips, and transportation (such as airport transfers and bus services), are billed at the end of each term in addition to the tuition fee.
+These extra costs can range from a few hundred to a few thousand pounds per term.

 History

 Stowe School opened in 1923.
 The main building is Stowe House, whose exterior was completed by 1779.
 Funding for the school came through the Rev. Percy Warrington and the Martyrs Memorial Trust.
 The school's first architect was Clough Williams-Ellis.

 The first Headmaster was J. F. Roxburgh.
 He aimed to focus on the individual child and introduce them to beauty and learning; he wanted a civilised school founded on Christian values.

+The Beatles played a concert at Stowe School on 4 April 1963.
+A recording of the concert was revealed in 2023, and leaked to the public later in the year.